James Brown Jr., devoted to family and community, dies at 82

 Brown, 82, had a stroke in late December, was moved to a rehabilitation facility in Glen Cove in late January and died on Feb 7.

-"He was very devoted to me and took good care of us," said his widow Naomi C. Brown.
+"He was very devoted to me and took good care of us," said his wife of 61 years, Naomi C. Brown.

 His family said he lived an abundant life and served as confidant and trusted mentor to many.
 After retirement, he enjoyed watching MSNBC, Westerns, and family television.